How to Grow and Care for Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) Indoors

 Repot Baby Bunny Bellies Tradescantia during the growing season only when the plant has become extremely pot-bound.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Use a pot one size larger than the current one.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Check out these Ceramic Planter Set with Drainage Hole and Saucer on Amazon.

 Pruning

-Pruning Baby Bunny Bellies Tradescantia involves regular removal of dead foliage to maintain the plant neat and tidy.
+Pruning Baby Bunny Bellies Tradescantia is easy as it involves regular removal of dead foliage to maintain the plant neat and tidy as well as discourage pests and diseases.

 To control the growth of the plant and encourage bushyness, pinch the growing tips.
-Cut back leggy stems at the beginning of the growing season to rejuvenate growth.
+Cutback leggy stems with a sharp, clean pair of pruning scissors at the beginning of the growing season to rejuvenate growth and promote a compact growth.

 Propagation

-Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) propagation can be done during the growing period by plant divison or from stem-cuttings.
+Baby Bunny Bellies Tradescantia (Tradescantia chrysophylla) propagation is easily done during the growing period by plant divison or from stem-cuttings.

 How to propagate Baby Bunny Bellies Tradescantia by plant division